Chiitan: Creation

-In 2016, Susaki named a local Asian small-clawed otter named "Chiitan" as its honorary tourism ambassador.
+In 2016, Susaki named a local Asian small-clawed otter "Chiitan" as its honorary tourism ambassador.
 The otter had gained popularity and had its own public access TV show.
 It was known for its curiosity and its "adorable squeaks that could melt even the coldest hearts".

-In December 2017 a group of people from Chiitan the otter's Tokyo-based production company created a mascot for the otter, also named "Chiitan", in order to improve the otter's popularity.
+In December 2017 a group of people from Chiitan, the otter's Tokyo-based production company, created a mascot for the otter, also named "Chiitan", in order to improve the otter's popularity.
 Chiitan's design was created by illustrator Koh Hashibiro (端広こう), the same designer of Shinjo-kun.
 The character has no gender, and wears the turtle "Kame-chan" as a hat.
 On its Twitter page Chiitan described itself as a "0-year-old fairy baby".
 Because of its association with both Chiitan the otter and Shinjo-kun, which were both formally associated with Susaki, Chiitan declared that it itself was also an unofficial "tourist ambassador" for the city.